cryptr-auth/cryptr-react-native/README.md

 }
 ```

-The `cryptrDomain` should have the same value in allowed redirect URI for this app on Cryptr.
+The `cryptrDomain` should have the same value in the allowed redirect URI for this app on Cryptr.

 You are now good to go.